 For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.

-The open access fee for the journal is 250 USD (For the papers submitted Starting from July 2015 and prior to it 225 USD), excluding taxes.
+The open access fee for the journal is 500 USD for the first 8 pages of the papers submitted, starting July 2017.
+For every extra page, $100 will be charged, including taxes.
 Learn more about Elsevier's pricing policy: https://www.elsevier.com/openaccesspricing.

 Elsevier Publishing Campus